-When I see patients for breast augmentation in my Toronto practice, there’s often a lot of ground to cover.
+When I see patients for breast augmentation in my Toronto and Mississauga practice, there’s often a lot of ground to cover.
 In addition to the usual choices of implant size, shape, and material, there are also decisions and preparations patients need to make out of the office, too.

 If you’re considering breast augmentation, it may be helpful to consider the following before surgery:

-- Your home: To minimize unnecessary stress while you recuperate, be sure your home is in order before surgery.
+To minimize unnecessary stress while you recuperate, be sure your home is in order before surgery.
 Stock up on staples such as toilet paper, and ensure your main living areas are tidy and organized.
 Many patients find it useful to delegate chores to helpful friends or family.
 It’s also a good idea to have a few days’ worth of nutritious meals and snacks prepped in advance so they’re ready when you are.
 If you have friends or extended family members willing to help, don’t hesitate to take them up on it!
 Letting someone else walk the dog or take the kids to soccer practice means you have more time to allow your body to heal properly.

 Most patients are eager to start shopping for new clothes and lingerie soon after surgery.
 But before you rush out to the mall, consider that your results can evolve and change for months after your procedure.
-Your implants need enough time to settle into their new “home” on your chest, and swelling can take some time to dissipate fully.
+Your implants need enough time to settle into their new “home” on your chest and swelling can take some time to dissipate fully.
 Although you’ll need to buy some new items (such as soft, non-underwire bras) relatively soon after surgery, wait at least 3 months before you buy pricier pieces or fully overhaul your wardrobe.